-Due to the coronavirus outbreak, everyone is spending a lot more time at home.
+Due to the coronavirus outbreak, everyone has been spending a lot more time at home.

-This could affect the amount of physical activity you are able to do, which in turn could impact on how you’re feeling.
+This may have affected the amount of physical activity you have been able to do, which in turn could have had an impact on how you’re feeling.

 It’s easy to fall into unhealthy patterns of behaviour when you’re stuck indoors, but you don’t have to.